|Did You Know Magic|

 |A. E. Marling|

 The above schedule is a rough timeline of when each writer publishes posts on our website, there will be deviations from time to time.

-Casual to the core, Daryl has been playing casual/multiplayer since Legends.
-After winning accolades (but no actual money) during the StarCityGames Talent Search in 2010, he joined with Bruce Richard and Brandon Isleib to form the Muse Vessel.
+Casual to the core, Daryl Bockett has been playing multiplayer Magic and building casual decks since the day after his LGS sold out of Legends.
+After winning accolades but no actual money in the SCG Talent Search, he joined with Bruce Richard and Brandon Isleib to form the Muse Vessel before Gathering his Magic in 2012.
 His background is in International Relations, which is why his writing focuses on theoretical and strategic issues as they apply to multiplayer.
-Although a New Zealander, he lived in Tokyo for a decade and just recently moved to Seoul.
+Technically a New Zealander, he has lived in Tokyo and now Seoul.

 |Inside the Deck|